Fall Protection Program

 - Heat- In excessive heat, nylon becomes brittle and has a shriveled brownish appearance.
 Fibers will break when flexed and should not be used above 180 degrees Fahrenheit.

 - Chemical- Change in color usually appears as a brownish smear or smudge.
-Transverse cracks appear when belt is bent over tight.
+Transverse cracks appear when the belt is bent over tight.
 This causes a loss of elasticity in the belt.

 - Ultraviolet Rays- Do not store webbing and rope lanyards in direct sunlight, because ultraviolet rays can reduce the strength of some material.